Skip to main content

 2) Service level objectives (SLOs)

-3) Service level indicators (SLIs)
+3) Service Level Indicators (SLIs)

 SLIs are metrics and attributes that show how well a system complies with SLOs.
 Typical SLIs include development frequency, mean time to restore (MTTR), system throughput, request latency, lead time, and availability error rate.